Sudan’s revolutionaries vow to resist military power grab

 Complex dynamics were at play: Sudan’s military and civilian leaders had been sharing power in a shaky arrangement weakened by mutual suspicion and disagreements on fundamental questions such as who to hold to account for decades of atrocities committed under Bashir and whether the military should be able to control parts of the economy.
 Players both old and new are vying for power in a Sudan that seems up for grabs.

 When the fragile house of cards collapsed on Monday, all pretense of power-sharing was put to rest.
 The governors of each state were dismissed; the constitution substituted for a state of emergency giving Lt.
 Gen. Abdel Fattah al-Burhan, the country’s top military official, near total power.
-Hamdok’s whereabouts were still uncertain as of Tuesday afternoon.

-And the military made it clear it intended to stick to its guns: at least seven people were shot dead, according to a doctors’ association, and more than 100 injured.
-Sudanese analysts said those actions spoke much louder about the military’s resolve than Burhan’s pledges in a Monday speech to continue along the path toward elections in 2023, that would ultimately yield a civilian government.
+In a Tuesday speech, Burhan said Hamdok had not been arrested, and that a new, civilian, technocratic government would be put in place that was not “crippled by disagreement and differences” as he claimed Hamdok’s was.
+He also said there had been threats to prime minister’s life but provided no evidence.

+“Simply to protect him, he is in my residence,” Burhan said, according to simultaneous translation provided by Al Jazeera news channel.
+“Once the threat is over he can go back to his residence and you can visit him.
+There were true threats to him and that’s why we kept him in safe custody.
+No one can deny he has offered great contributions to our country.”

 “We understand this is a marathon,” said Idris.
 “The Sudanese people have been through multiple revolutions.
 But now we are ready to resist.
 We’ve learned how to barricade, how to empty the roads, and then come out in numbers.”